 This short course provides an understanding of how skeletal remains are positively identified, and how causes and manners of death are ascertained.

 - Duration5 days

 - LocationCranfield campus

 What you will learn

-- The use of trauma in positive identification
+- The use of imaging in forensic anthropology

 Upgrade to a professional qualification